Information for staff

 Most students come to counselling for the first time because a teacher has suggested it.
 So, teachers, lecturers and other staff play an essential role in providing the bridge to counselling.

 If a student is having a difficult time, such as with their finances, accommodation, feeling stuck, floundering, feeling overwhelmed, trying to make an important decision, or having a conflict with someone, these can all be good occasions to refer to counselling.
 If a student is talking to you about psychological issues and your gut feeling is ‘this is too much’, or you don't have the resources to deal with it, this is a good time to refer a student to the appropriate supports.

 - Counselling Service

-If you're not sure about referring a student, you can contact the counselling service yourself and discuss the matter confidentially.
+If you're not sure about referring a student, you can contact the counselling service yourself tel: 5327 9470 to make an appointment to discuss the matter confidentially.
 If you're going to refer a student yourself, make sure to get their consent to speak with a Counsellor on their behalf first.